spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 }
 ```

-From our http handler, we can write
+From our http handler, we can now write

 ```js
 var myengine = require('./my-engine');